T of C

 Meeting the Fisherman (from Zepan Yin) 3

-Qu Yuan's suicide at the Miluo River, still commemorated in the Dragon Boat Festival on the 5th of the 5th lunar month, is recounted in the Record of History, Chapter 84.
-Qu Yuan, banished to the south, meets a fisherman on a riverbank.
+As recounted in Chapter 84 of the Record of History, Qu Yuan, banished to the south, meets a fisherman on a riverbank.
 The fisherman, surprised at seeing a high official in such a low state, advises Qu Yuan to be more accommodating, but Qu Yuan says that the world has grown too foul for him to be able to live in it.
-He then writes the long poem Embracing the Sand,7 epitomized by the line "Phoenixes are penned up in cages while common birds soar free", embraces a rock, and leaps to his death.
+He then writes the long poem Huai Sha Fu (Embracing the Sand),4 epitomized by the line "Phoenixes are penned up in cages while common birds soar free", embraces a rock, and leaps to his death.
+However, none of the lyrics here are related to those either of Huaisha Fu or of the more famous poem and melody Li Sao.

 The Beyond-Sounds Immortal says,